monk-afk/SquareOne/mod_tips.md

 Mining
 ---

-- The Ores of Diamond and Pink Diamond are not found visually, they will only drop out of stone by random chance.
-I don't know what the odds are, since this is determined by your own Luck stat.
+- The Ores of Diamond and Pink Diamond are not found visually.
+- They have only a chance of dropping from stone while mining.
+- Luck and Fortune will multiply your diamond drops!
-  - Minimum Depth:
+  - Minimum Depth to find:
     - Pink Diamond: y-8192
     - Diamond: y-1024
+- Mining ores will sometimes drop more than one lump.
+- Digging dirt and cobble also drops stuff.

 ___